 Her eyes rolled.
 She has enormous eyes for such a small lady.
 She leaned the two by four against the wall by the door.

 “Jesus.
 He would forget his head if he could.
-And just the kind of oaf Michael world hire.
+And just the kind of oaf Michael would hire.
 Big and stupid.”

 I said, “Thank you.”
 Never argue with a gun, even if it’s in the hand of a skinny little old lady who could not be more than five feet tall.

-I said, “I’ve been told I look like a cop.”
+I say, “I’ve been told I look like a cop.”

 Standing up, the height difference was more considerable.
 I’m six feet four, but I think it’s my over-all size that exaggerated the difference.
 I’m only hitting 230 these days.
 I’ve lost a little.
 Mrs. Vento could be a hundred pounds if she were wet.
 But still, she turned her head side to side to make a statement out of it.

-Mrs. Vento looked at me like I had no class for asking.
+Mrs. Vento goes straight-face, like I had no class for asking.
 That was true, but I was feeling a little sore just then and didn’t feel restrained enough not to ask.
 She said, “Old enough to be your mother and then some.
 You need to lose about twenty pounds.
 Do you exercise?”

-She said, “It shows.
+She gives me a mother’s sigh, “It shows.
 I was down in my gym in the basement when you rang the bell.
 Follow me.”